-TxDLA is the leading Texas membership association for distance learning professionals.
-Our members represent public and private education institutions at all levels as well as corporate training professionals and distance learning equipment and content providers.
-All of our members have a strong interest in keeping abreast of the ideas, technologies, and content that will help them develop and maintain leading-edge distance learning programs and products.
+TxDLA is the leading Texas membership association for digital learning and education technology professionals.
+Our members represent public and private education institutions at all levels, corporate training professionals and education tech, learning management software and content providers.
+All of our members have a strong interest in keeping abreast of the ideas, technologies, and content that will help them develop and maintain leading-edge digital learning programs and products.

-TxDLA members choose to represent their organization as an association of "distance learning" professionals in order to invite broad participation in the networking and exchange of information demanded by our mission.
-We use the broad term "distance learning" to encompass all of the persons and tools employed today in bringing about effective distance learning.
-Distance learning is recognized as taking place whenever a learner is either distant in space or asynchronous in time from the bulk of their learning resources.
+TxDLA represents an association of "digital learning professionals" to invite broad participation in networking and exchange demanded by our mission.
+With this in mind, we use "digital learning" to encompass all persons and tools employed in effective digital learning today.
+Digital learning takes place whenever a learner uses digital resources.

-Since its establishment, the Texas Distance Learning Association has grown and matured under the leadership of a dedicated Executive Committee, Board of Directors and many hard working members.
-The group facilitates the sharing of information, services, expertise, research, and peer networking among its constituents.
+Since its establishment, TxDLA has grown under the guidance of dedicated leadership and hard working members.
+Specifically, the group facilitates sharing information, services, expertise, research, and peer networking among constituents.